Ale-JRD/Alblogtrad/content/post/Trad-2/index.md

 Even after separating her lips, Sera continued to stick her tongue out, and a string of saliva could be seen stretching down from it, and as it got affected by gravity, it fell into Yuu’s mouth, which was still left open.

-「Kufufu.
+"Kufufu.
 Yuu, you’re so cute.
-So cute that I want to eat you up.」
+So cute that I want to eat you up."

-「B, big sis Sera… Nmm.」
+"B, big sis Sera… Nmm."

 As if chasing the falling saliva, Sera pressed her lips against Yuu’s with her mouth open as if she was eating them, and this time she proceeded to drop her lips on his chin, cheeks, nose tip, forehead, and other parts of his face and sucked on them.

 Not only did he get his vision blocked by Sera’s long platinum blonde hair hanging over him, he was unable to move, so Yuu truly felt as if he was being preyed upon.

-「Nghh… Aah… Nghh!」
+"Nghh… Aah… Nghh!"

-「Nmm… so tasty… your body… is so tasty… Ahn, nghh.」
+"Nmm… so tasty… your body… is so tasty… Ahn, nghh."

 He felt a tingling electrifying sensation as her tongue crawled around his ear, sucked the earlobe into her mouth, and stuffed her tongue into the hole.